clj-commons/manifold/docs/stream.md

 ([{:op "map"} #<Stream>])
 ```

+The value returned by the callback for `connect-via` provides backpressure - if a deferred value is returned, further messages will not be passed in until the deferred value is realized.

 ### buffers and backpressure

 We saw above that if we attempt to put a message into a stream, it won't succeed until the value is taken out.
 This is because the default stream has no buffer; it simply conveys messages from producers to consumers.
 If we want to create a stream with a buffer, we can simply call `(stream buffer-size)`.
 We can also call `(buffer size stream)` to create a buffer downstream of an existing stream.